anishst/anishsebastian.github.io/index.md

 ## Leadership

-- organized and delegated test planning tasks such as test case development, test case peer reviews, and test case finalization tasks to her peers and junior staff.
+- Organized and delegated test planning tasks such as test case development, test case peer reviews, and test case finalization tasks to peers and junior staff.
 Authored several test plans delivered and received sign off from the Fiscal Service client
 - During the test execution phase, applied similar tactics for test execution and defect management tasks.
 Led several daily test status call with the testing, development, requirements, and operations work-streams to review new issues, scope changes, and upcoming deployments.
 During test execution, coordinated multiple automated stability and regression test executions with the automation test team throughout the release.
 My efforts resulted in successfully executing all system and regression test cases, and resolution of  defects
 - Led the several sprint closeout meetings with project work-streams and the Fiscal Service client to review the summary of test execution, defects, and user story completion, as well as a live demonstration of the new features of the application implemented in the release.
 Engaged others on the test team to provide the demonstration.
 Authored and delivered the Requirements Traceability Matrix (RTM) and the System Test Results Report and received sign-off from the client.
 - Leading several test efforts and kept the test team motivated and on track which resulted in a successful and on schedule test completion.
 The project team received praise from the Citi development team manager and the OTCnet program manager for their dedication and great work